 To make an appropriate tail for your miniature dog, take some of your roving fiber and roll it into a cylinder the correct thickness for an appropriate tail.
 Don't worry about the tail being too long, you will need extra fiber on the end to felt the tail to the dog's body.

 Needlefelt the tail to the correct shape.
 If your dog has a tail with long fur carried upright above its body, felt the tail to the correct shape and length for the fur support, and lightly felt longer fibers into the main shape to create the long-haired tail.
 If your dog has a thin rope of a tail, needlefelt a very thin tail, adding long fibers to the end of the dog's tail is trimmed so that the skin is visible before an end pouf.

-The small roll of fibers that's beside the dog's back legs is the same size as I used to start felting my black tail.
-I am showing you a group of white fibers because they photograph better against the foam felting pad.
+The small roll of fibers that's beside the dog's back legs is the same size as we used to start felting the black tail.
+White fibers are used above as they photograph better against the foam felting pad.